About the Award

 The awardee is normally invited to give a plenary address during the Academy’s biennial conference, after which he/she is given an honorarium for US$500.00.
 The next award will be given in 2023 during the Academy’s conference at Temple University, Philadelphia, USA.

-Individuals are eligible for this award if they have made substantial contributions to intercultural relations within six (6) years of receiving a PhD or equivalent advanced degree.
+Individuals are eligible for this award if they have made substantial contributions to intercultural relations within five (5) years of receiving a PhD or equivalent advanced degree.

-The most deserving intercultural relations researcher whose achievements have occurred within a six (6) year period after receiving his/her terminal degree is recognized for his/her outstanding early contributions.
-Promising candidates MUST be nominated by a Fellow of the Academy
+The most deserving intercultural relations researcher whose achievements have occurred within a five (5) year period after receiving his/her terminal degree is recognized for his/her outstanding early contributions.
+Candidates must have received their PhD within 5 years from their month of graduation to the deadline for nominations for the award.
+Promising candidates MUST be nominated by a Fellow of the Academy.

 Individuals must be nominated by a Fellow of the Academy.
 The nomination should include: